MidnightsFX/Valheim_Armory/ValheimAdditions/Package/README.md

 ﻿# ValheimAdditions
 Valheim Additions is a small mod designed to add some missing pieces to help fill gaps in the Valheim ecosystem.
-Hopefully this mod helps fill that gaps for others too.
+Hopefully this helps fill some gaps for others.
+These were things that I felt were missing from the game,

 This mod is balanced to be mostly lore friendly.